rawls238/PlanOut.js/README.md

 console.log("User has foo param set to " + exp.get('foo'));
 ```

-If you wanted to run the experiment in a namespace you would do the following
+If you wanted to run the experiment in a namespace you would do:

 ```javascript